AndrewGuerrero/ng-caryll/content/effective_cpp.md

 **Things to Remember**

-- If you need type conversions on all parameters to a function (including the one pointed to by the `this` pointer), the function must be a non-member.
+- If you need type conversions on all parameters to a function, including the one pointed to by the `this` pointer, the function must be a non-member.

 ### Item 25: Consider support for a non-`throw`ing `swap`

-This item is about using `std::swap` using the *pimpl idiom* (pointer to implementation - see [Item 31](effective_cpp#item-31-minimize-compilation-dependencies-between-files)).
-Below is a `class` that implements the pimpl idiom.
+This item is about using `std::swap` using the *pimpl* idiom (pointer to implementation - see [Item 31](effective_cpp#item-31-reduce-compilation-dependencies-between-files)).
+Below is a `class` that implements the *pimpl* idiom.

 ``` cpp
 class WidgetImpl {